Website & blogs © Louis Kraft 2013-2020

 Well-constructed words can always hide bias

 As stated above I’m not big on reviews of anything, and even though I just presented you with a list I hate lists.
 They mean absolutely nothing.
-I can’t tell you how often I’ve seen lists that have been printed and much of the time I run to the bathroom to vomit (Robert Florczak I’m not talking about you, for your lists are well-thought-out and valid).
-Most of them are regurgitated baloney or worse.
-Often I see the same titles again and again.
+I can’t tell you how often I’ve seen lists that have been printed and much of the time I run to the bathroom to vomit.
+These lists were often created by people that I once considered friends, but turned out to be little more than charlatans.
+Most of them have egos so large that the wooden boy in Walt Disney’s classic 1940 cartoon, Pinocchio’s nose is minuscule when compared to their regurgitated baloney or worse.
+Often I see or hear their crap printed or stated ad nauseam (and it doesn’t matter if they merely reprinted what they had heard about films decades long in the ancient past or spouted the virtues of art that is so cliché that it is beyond comment.
 Did the person who created the list put any effort into creating their list?
-Or did they simply peruse lists that they had previously seen?
+No!
+Absolutely not, for the simple reason that their brains no longer function.

-The perfect example of a film that I cannot stomach is Gone with the Wind (1939), a film that Olivia de Havilland risked her film life at Warner Bros. to obtain the role of Melanie after she was told that the studio wouldn’t allow her to work in the film.
+The perfect example of a film that I cannot stomach is Gone with the Wind (1939), a film that Olivia de Havilland risked her entire film career at Warner Bros. to obtain the role of Melanie after she was told that the studio wouldn’t allow her to work in the film.
 In this image you see Hattie McDaniel as Mammy (left), who deserved her best female supporting Oscar; OdeH as Melanie Hamilton; and Vivien Leigh as Scarlet O’Hara; who Clark Gable as Rhett Butler should have shot in the first reel of the film (of course then there wouldn’t have been a film).
-My view on this film: I hated it and was bored to tears, and even though I own it on DVD (mainly because I wanted the one-hour OdeH interview), I have yet to see this film to the end other than the first time I saw it in a movie theater about 1969.
+My view on this film: I hated it and was bored beyond belief, and even though I own it on DVD (mainly because I wanted the one-hour OdeH interview), I have yet to see this film from start to finish.
 (LK personal collection)

 Of course you know that it’s risky to pick a film that was a huge bust at the box office, and most people who create lists steer clear of films that don’t make a lot of money.
 Although this isn’t always the case, often best film lists stick with films that were block-busters, Oscar winners, or were so artsy-fartsy that I’ve never been able to get through a complete viewing of them.
-Read 10 minutes, or if I have time to burn, 15 minutes and click.
+Read 10 minutes, or if I have time to burn, 15 minutes before I close the boring slop.
 Goodbye!
-The reason: I’m bored.
 The plot hasn’t caught my interest and the actors’ performances have scored a zero with me.
 If the film in question had been a stage performance I would have been screaming “Get the hook!”*

 *This is a not-too-kind expression from times past that means slipping a hook that is attached to a pole around a performer’s neck and then yanking them offstage.